-The Credit Ratings Are Not an Indication of the Expected Rate of Payment of Principal on the 2015 Restructuring Bonds
+The Credit Ratings Are Not an Indication of the Expected Rate of Payment of Principal on the 2022 Restructuring Bonds

-The 2015 Restructuring Bonds are expected to receive credit ratings from three nationally recognized statistical rating organizations ("NRSROs").
-A rating is not a recommendation to buy, sell or hold the 2015 Restructuring Bonds.
-The ratings merely analyze the probability that the Issuer will repay the principal amount of the 2015 Restructuring Bonds at each Final Maturity Date (which is later than the related Scheduled Maturity Date) and will make timely interest payments.
+The 2022 Restructuring Bonds are expected to receive credit ratings from three nationally recognized statistical rating organizations ("NRSROs").
+A rating is not a recommendation to buy, sell or hold the 2022 Restructuring Bonds.
+The ratings merely analyze the probability that the Issuer will repay the principal amount of the 2022 Restructuring Bonds at each Final Maturity Date (which is later than the related Scheduled Maturity Date) and will make timely interest payments.
 The ratings are not an indication that the rating agencies believe that principal payments are likely to be paid on time according to the Expected Amortization Schedule.

-Under Rule 17g-5 of the Securities Exchange Act of 1934, NRSROs providing the sponsor of a security with the requisite certification will have access to all information posted on a website by the sponsor for the purpose of determining the initial rating of such security and monitoring the rating after the Issuance Date in respect of the 2015 Restructuring Bonds.
-As a result, an NRSRO other than the NRSRO hired by the sponsor (the "hired NRSRO") may issue ratings on the 2015 Restructuring Bonds ("Unsolicited Ratings"), which may be lower, and could be significantly lower, than the ratings assigned by the hired NRSROs.
-The Unsolicited Ratings may be issued prior to, or after, the Issuance Date in respect of the 2015 Restructuring Bonds.
-Issuance of any Unsolicited Rating will not affect the issuance of the 2015 Restructuring Bonds.
-Issuance of an Unsolicited Rating lower than the ratings assigned by the hired NRSRO on the 2015 Restructuring Bonds might adversely affect the value of the 2015 Restructuring Bonds and, for regulated entities, could affect the status of the 2015 Restructuring Bonds as a legal investment or the capital treatment of the 2015 Restructuring Bonds.
-Investors in the 2015 Restructuring Bonds should consult with their legal counsel regarding the effect of the issuance of a rating by a non-hired NRSRO that is lower than the rating of a hired NRSRO.
+Under Rule 17g-5 of the Securities Exchange Act of 1934, NRSROs providing the sponsor of a security with the requisite certification will have access to all information posted on a website by the sponsor for the purpose of determining the initial rating of such security and monitoring the rating after the Issuance Date in respect of the 2022 Restructuring Bonds.
+As a result, an NRSRO other than the NRSRO hired by the sponsor (the "hired NRSRO") may issue ratings on the 2022 Restructuring Bonds ("Unsolicited Ratings"), which may be lower, and could be significantly lower, than the ratings assigned by the hired NRSROs.
+The Unsolicited Ratings may be issued prior to, or after, the Issuance Date in respect of the 2022 Restructuring Bonds.
+Issuance of any Unsolicited Rating will not affect the issuance of the 2022 Restructuring Bonds.
+Issuance of an Unsolicited Rating lower than the ratings assigned by the hired NRSRO on the 2022 Restructuring Bonds might adversely affect the value of the 2022 Restructuring Bonds and, for regulated entities, could affect the status of the 2022 Restructuring Bonds as a legal investment or the capital treatment of the 2022 Restructuring Bonds.
+Investors in the 2022 Restructuring Bonds should consult with their legal counsel regarding the effect of the issuance of a rating by a non-hired NRSRO that is lower than the rating of a hired NRSRO.
 None of the Authority, the Issuer, the Underwriters or any of their affiliates will have any obligation to inform the Holders of any Unsolicited Ratings assigned after the date of this Official Statement.
-In addition, if the Issuer or the Authority fail to make available to a non-hired NRSRO any information provided to any hired rating agency for the purpose of assigning or monitoring the ratings on the 2015 Restructuring Bonds, a hired NRSRO could withdraw its ratings on the 2015 Restructuring Bonds, which could adversely affect the market value of the 2015 Restructuring Bonds and/or limit the Holder's ability to resell its Bonds.
+In addition, if the Issuer or the Authority fail to make available to a non-hired NRSRO any information provided to any hired rating agency for the purpose of assigning or monitoring the ratings on the 2022 Restructuring Bonds, a hired NRSRO could withdraw its ratings on the 2022 Restructuring Bonds, which could adversely affect the market value of the 2022 Restructuring Bonds and/or limit the Holder's ability to resell its Bonds.

-If the Ratings on the 2015 Restructuring Bonds are Withdrawn or Revised, the Value of your Bonds may be Adversely Affected or hold the 2015 Restructuring Bonds.
-The ratings are assessments by the respective Rating Agencies of the likelihood that interest and principal on the 2015 Restructuring Bonds will be paid on a timely basis.
-Ratings on the 2015 Restructuring Bonds may be lowered, qualified or withdrawn at any time without notice.
+If the Ratings on the 2022 Restructuring Bonds are Withdrawn or Revised, the Value of your Bonds may be Adversely Affected

+The ratings on the 2022 Restructuring Bonds may be withdrawn or revised, which may have an adverse effect on the market price of the 2022 Restructuring Bonds.
+A security rating is not a recommendation to buy, sell or hold the 2022 Restructuring Bonds.
+The ratings are assessments by the respective Rating Agencies of the likelihood that interest and principal on the 2022 Restructuring Bonds will be paid on a timely basis.
+Ratings on the 2022 Restructuring Bonds may be lowered, qualified or withdrawn at any time without notice.